hashicorp/katakoda/terraform-build-modules/step3.md

 }
 </pre>

-AWS S3 Buckets must be globally unique.
+AWS S3 buckets names must be globally unique.
 However, since this scenario uses `localstack` to mock the AWS services, adding this snippet directly into your `main.tf` is ok.

-In this example, the `bucket_name` and `tags` arguments will be passed to the module, and provide values for the matching variables found in `modules/aws-s3-static-website-bucket/variables.tf`.
+In this example, the `bucket_name` and `tags` arguments are passed to the module, and provide values for the matching variables found in `modules/aws-s3-static-website-bucket/variables.tf`.